ravi-kumar7/documentation/docs/bank-connect/android-client.md

 | `fromDate` and `toDate` | specifies the period for which the statements will be fetched in `dd/MM/yyyy` format | No |
 | `bank` | pass the [bank identifier](/bank-connect/appendix.html#bank-identifiers) to skip the bank selection screen and directly open a that bank's screen instead | No |

 `fromDate` and `toDate` specify the period for which the statements will be fetched.
-For example, if you need the last 6 months of statements, `fromDate` will be today's date - 6months and `toDate` will be today's date.
+For example, if you need the last 6 months of statements, `fromDate` will be today's date - 6 months and `toDate` will be today's date - 1 day.
 If not provided the default date range is 3 months from the current date.
 It should be in `dd/MM/yyyy` format.

 Once the above statement is added, a series of checks are done to make sure the SDK is implemented correctly.
 A `RunTimeException` will be thrown while trying to build the project in case any of the checks are not completed.